aniket123de/Hashtag-Chobi/src/lib/HERO_DATA_EXAMPLE.md

 - Check that the image URL is accessible
 - Ensure the image format is supported by the browser
 - Verify the image path is correct

+### Footer Image Not Loading
+- The footerImage field is optional - if not provided, no footer image will be displayed
+- If you want a footer image, check that the footerImage field is provided in Firestore
+- Verify the footer image URL is accessible
+- Ensure the footer image format is supported by the browser
+- Check that the footer image path is correct

 ### Title Formatting Issues
 - Ensure the title has at least 4 words for proper formatting